 In our recommendation section, our hosts nominated Hacktivist, Trinity, Ms. Marvel, Wonder Woman (New-52), and Zero for discussion on the next episode, and our selected title is Ms. Marvel (Kamala Khan).
 For this episode we will be reading issues #1-9.

-Our hosts for this episode were Andrew Chard, Tobiah Panshin, and Cade Reynolds.
+Our hosts for this episode are Andrew Chard, Brant Gillihan-Eddy, Tobiah Panshin, Kayleigh Fleeman, and Cade Reynolds.

 Last time the guys got together they discussed all the great things Marvel had coming up for us.
 This week they talk about some not so great ideas.
 We give you The Houses of Bad Ideas; Or How I Learned to Stop Worrying and Love Batman Origins Forever.
 So sit back, strap in and enjoy!

 #stumpthegeekspeak question from last week: When Dead Pool (Wade Wilson) found out he had cancer, how many tumors did he have?